2e0byo/spreadsheets/docs/index.md

 Worked examples are not (yet) provided.
 However if you start at the beginning and work through, everything should (hopefully) become clear.
-In any case the idea is not to show you how-to-click-on-this-it-of-the-window, but to get you to work out how, *with your particular spreadsheet package* you would go about implementing the exercises.
+In any case the idea is not to show you how-to-click-on-this-bit-of-the-window, but to get you to work out how, *with your particular spreadsheet package*, you would go about implementing the exercises.

 ## Feedback